bec-archer/SR80-Manuals/user-manual.md

 If photos have been taken for an item, you'll see a row of **photo thumbnails** near the top of the item card.
 Tap any thumbnail to view it full-screen — tap the photo or swipe down to close the full-screen view.
 Photos that have been marked up show a small blue pencil badge on their thumbnail so you can tell at a glance which ones have annotations.

 You can add more photos to any item at any time, regardless of its status.
 Next to the thumbnails you'll see **Camera** and **Library** buttons — same as during check-in.
+Tapping **Camera** opens the continuous camera: the shutter stays open so you can take multiple shots in one go, with a thumbnail strip at the bottom showing what you've captured.
+Tap **Done** when you're finished shooting.
 New photos upload immediately and appear in the thumbnail strip.

 #### Marking Up Photos